Important Things to Know

 The University of Hawaii at Hilo College of Hawaiian Language recommends one word, "Maunakea" as the proper Hawaiian usage.
 Maunakea is a proper noun—the name of the mountain on the Island of Hawaii.
 "Mauna Kea" spelled as two words is really referring to any white mountain—it is a common noun (vs. the proper noun).

-Another example of a common noun to a proper noun is ka pua.
+Another example of a common noun to a proper noun in Hawaiian is "ka pua".
 Spelled separately it refers to "the flower" or any flower.
-Spelled as Kapua, it refers to the "proper name" of someone/something.
+Spelled as "Kapua", it refers to the "proper name" of someone/something.

 For more information, visit the `Imiloa website.